-But when Hannah decides to take matters into her own hands and try to clear her husband’s name, she discovers the real reason Owen left, and the truth is far worse than she expected.
+Hannah decides to take matters into her own hands and try to clear her husband’s name.
+But then she discovers the real reason Owen left, and the truth is far worse than she expected.

 Without giving away any spoilers, I highly recommend this book.
 It reads really fast, and the action has you engaged from the first page.
 I rounded it off to only a four, but it is another 4.5 star for me.

 1.The Great Believers by Rebecca Makkai